ketingchen/Acyl_ACP_TE_MachineLearning/README.md

 Step 2.2: construction of RF classifier.
 The classifier was implemented 10 times using the same dataset to account for the randomness involved in classifier construction.<br>
 Step 2.3: calculate the feature importance score and the associted p-values according to the 10 RF classifiers<br>
 Step 2.4: calculate the rank of feature importance from high to low <br>
-## Step 3: Further trimming of the results in step 2 to obtain the short list of important features.
-Incremental feature selection approach was used to identify the RF classifier with the minimum number of features but having an optimal predictive performace --> use script
+## Step 3: Further trimming of the results in step 2 to obtain the short list of important features --> use script
+Incremental feature selection approach was used to identify the RF classifier with the minimum number of features but having an optimal predictive performace